 The global effort to control the spread of COVID-19 means the number of people now working from home is rising every day.
 If you’re a manager, organizing and motivating your team during this difficult time is more challenging than ever.
 Yes, logistics matter, but so does employee well-being and resilience.
 So how do you balance your remote management priorities and support your colleagues from afar?

 We’re of the firm belief that if you don’t have anything helpful to add, don’t contribute unnecessary noise to a conversation.
 That said, we have spent two decades running a largely remote business and we’d like to extend our support, experience and advice -- if you’ll have us!
-So here are some of our suggestions for leveraging instant messaging in a way that helps improve employee well-being.
+So here are some of our suggestions for leveraging instant messaging for business in a way that helps improve employee well-being.

 1. Support a daily structure

 Many of us have experienced the stress and anxiety that come along with an unstable work schedule.
 Diving into the world of remote working with no notice has a lot of employees wondering how on earth to balance their work lives with their personal ones.

 Help stabilize your team's work-from-home efforts by sending out regular briefings over IM and by checking in at the same time, either every day or every week.
 Even something as simple as a casual "good morning" channel can help remind employees that they're still a part of a team!

 2. Buddy up